 “Hour” or “hour” means sixty (60) minute intervals in each Day, as generally used and understood in the electric power industry.

 “Initial Term” shall have the meaning set forth in Section 2.2 of this Agreement.

+"Intellectual Property" shall mean all intellectual property or other proprietary rights of every kind, including without limitation all patents, registered designs, unregistered design rights, copyrightable works, trade secrets, processes, trade names, trademarks and service marks whether registered or not, goodwill and rights in confidential information and know-how and circuit layout rights and any associated or similar rights (including, in all cases, applications and rights to apply therefor and documentation thereof).

+“Interconnection Agreement” means that certain Interconnection Agreement dated January ___, 2001 between Owner and CP&L.

 “Interest Rate” means, for any date, the lesser of (i) two percent (2%) plus the prime lending rate published in the Wall Street Journal under “Money Rates” and (ii) the maximum lawful rate from time to time permitted by Applicable Law.